candlepin/candlepin.github.io/docs/candlepin/developer_deployment.md

 ### Post-setup Steps

-Note that while Vagrant makes setting up the environment easier, it comes with some caveats:
+Note that while Vagrant makes setting up the environment easier, some elements of the user space may not be fully configured:

-* SSH keys and Git configuration are not copied into the Vagrant box
+* Git configuration is not copied into the Vagrant box

-    You will need to manually configure your git e-mail address and name in the Vagrant box, as well as copy any SSH keys in to be able to properly commit and push changes from within the box.
+    You will need to manually configure your git e-mail address and name in the Vagrant box.
     This step may be omitted, but you will be forced to drop out of the Vagrant box to commit or push changes.

-* MariaDB is not installed by default

-    At the time of writing, the provisioning step does not install or configure MariaDB/MySQL.
-This must be done manually, following the steps outlined in the [Set up MariaDB/MySQL](#set-up-mariadb-mysql) section.

-* Java 11 is not installed by default

-    Like the above, Java 11 is not currently installed as part of the provisioning step.
-This can be done by issuing the command manually:

-    ```console
-    $ sudo dnf install java-11-openjdk-devel
-    ```

-    Then, update the JAVA_HOME environment variable export in `~/.bashrc` and `/etc/tomcat/tomcat.conf` to point to the directory managed by Alternatives: `/var/lib/java/jvm`

-    Finally, Alternatives can be used to specify which version of `java` and `javac` are needed:

-    ```console
-    $ sudo alternatives --config java
-    $ sudo alternatives --config javac
-    ```

 These steps only need to be performed after initially bringing up the box for the first time, or if the box is ever recreated after destroying it.

-These will eventually be resolved in future versions of the Ansible roles responsible for provisioning the Vagrant boxes.
+These may eventually be resolved in future versions of the Ansible roles responsible for provisioning the Vagrant boxes.